Jannik Rochelt

-Jannik Rochelt (born 27 September 1998) is a German professional footballer who plays as an attacking midfielder or winger for club Hannover 96.
+Jannik Rochelt (born 27 September 1998) is a German professional footballer who plays as an attacking midfielder or winger for club Arminia Bielefeld.

 Career

 Rochelt made his professional debut for Bayern Munich II in the 3.
 Liga on 20 July 2019, starting in the away match against Würzburger Kickers.

 On 17 July 2024, Rochelt signed a contract with Hannover 96 for three seasons, with an extension option.
+He was loaned out to Arminia Bielefeld for the second half of the 2025–26 season.
+On 24 June 2026, the transfer to Arminia was made permanent.